Skip to Main Content

 Pay a visit to our rhino family.
 You’ll often spot them in the rhino house, especially around feeding times.
 And watch out for (not so little) Morag – the baby of the family.

-Our rhinos are an important part of our conservation work and the research we undertake helps us to protect this critically endangered species.
+Our rhinos are an important part of our conservation work and the research we undertake helps us to protect this threatened species.

 Dot has been with us for over twenty years and has been a great mother to six calves – a real success story for the Endangered Species Breeding Programme.
 You’ll easily spot Dot as, unusually, her horn points downwards.